mgrachev/queue_manager/README.md

 score = QueueManager::Task.add(7)
 ```

-score - weight of task.
-Used to remove.
+score - weight of task, is used to remove.

 After 5 seconds, will be launched `SidekiqWorker.perform_async(7)`.

 Remove task from the queue: